GrantBirki/blog/content/posts/x-dot-com/index.md

 ## Intro 💡

 It has been impossible to avoid all the chaos surrounding Twitter over the last year.
-From the acquisition of the company by an eccentric billionaire, to mass layoffs, to re-branding the entire company to the letter "X"... it has been a wild ride for the social media giant that once was a little blue bird.
+From the acquisition of the company by an eccentric billionaire, to mass layoffs, to re-branding the entire company to the letter "𝕏"... it has been a wild ride for the social media giant that once was a little blue bird.

 When I first heard that [Elon Musk](https://en.wikipedia.org/wiki/Elon_Musk) had decided to re-brand Twitter to "X", I thought it was purely a joke but a notification from the [New York Times](https://www.nytimes.com/2023/07/24/technology/twitter-x-elon-musk.html?smid=url-share) on my phone proved otherwise.